-Yes, many individuals receive CE through independent study activities.
-Independent studies may be taken through mail order courses or the internet.
+Yes you may obtain CE through independent study activities taken through mail order courses or the internet.
 There is no limit to the number of contact hours you may obtain through independent study.

 I took a course that met the requirements for CE of another board of nursing.
 Does that mean it is approved CE?